Chile expected to reject overhaul of dictatorship-era constitution

 Issued on: Modified:

-Santiago (AFP) – Chileans head to the polls on Sunday to choose whether to adopt a new constitution that aims to shift its market-driven society into one that is more welfare-based, while enacting broad institutional reforms.
+Santiago (AFP) – Chileans head to the polls on Sunday to choose whether to adopt a new constitution that aims to shift its market-driven society into one more welfare-based while enacting broad institutional reforms.

-Although Chileans previously voted in droves for a rewrite of the current constitution -- adopted in 1980 during Augusto Pinochet's dictatorship -- opinion polls suggest the new text will be rejected.
+Although Chileans previously voted in droves for a rewrite of the current constitution, adopted in 1980 during the Augusto Pinochet dictatorship (1973-1990), opinion polls suggest the new text will be rejected.

 Social upheaval that began in 2019 as tens of thousands of people demanded a more equitable society provided the impulse to overhaul the constitution, but several clauses of the 388-article proposed draft have proved controversial.